 In conclusion, this overview of the elements with a negative impact on B2B data sharing allows us to identify a need to balance and reduce the transaction costs that companies are exposed to when they engage in data sharing initiatives.
-In particular, as seen in paragraph 4, when it comes to those factors with a direct negative effect – mainly the broad scope of application of GDPR – a better coordination of the existing set of rules should be promoted, as well as a clearer regulatory scenario concerning data sharing.
+In particular, as seen in Section 4, with respect to those factors with a direct negative effect – mainly the broad scope of application of GDPR – a better coordination of the existing set of rules, as well as a clearer regulatory environment concerning data sharing should be promoted.
 In addition, enhancing the certainty of the relevant legal framework would effectively help in increasing the market’s trust and awareness of the data economy potential.

-Regarding the mentioned factors with an indirect negative effect on data sharing, structural measures should be adopted.
-First, data sharing should be simplified in technical terms by promoting and incentivizing the adoption of standards and, therefore, the interoperability of datasets.
-In this scenario, also competition law plays a role, by preventing the possible abuse of dominance perpetrated by standard controllers (see paragraph 6).
-Second, ad hoc license models and parameters to establish the value of a dataset should be elaborated.
+Regarding the factors discussed that have an indirect negative effect on data sharing, structural measures should be adopted.
+First, data sharing should be simplified in technical terms by promoting and incentivizing the adoption of standards and, thereby, the interoperability of datasets.
+Competition law also plays a role by preventing the possible abuse of dominance by standard controllers (see Section 6).
+Second, ad hoc license models and parameters to establish the value of a dataset should be specified.

-FACTORS WITH A pOSITIVE iMPACT ON dATA sHARING
+FACTORS WITH A POSITIVE IMPACT ON DATA SHARING

-The factor we can identify as one with a direct positive effect on data sharing is the Guidance on private sector data sharing, cited in paragraph 3 above, with its clarifying function concerning the principles and relevant business models, in the context of B2B data sharing.
-Instead, three different regulations (Database Directive, GDPR and Regulation 2018/1807) will be discussed in paragraph 5.02 below, since they produce a positive indirect effect on B2B data sharing, through rules that facilitate the data holder ex ante.
+The factor that can be identified as having a direct positive effect on data sharing is the Guidance on private sector data sharing, cited in Section 3 above, which helps clarify the principles and relevant business models in the context of B2B data sharing.
+A positive indirect impact on B2B data sharing through rules that facilitate the data holder ex ante can be attributed to three different regulations: the EU Database Directive, the GDPR and EU Regulation 2018/1807 (see Section 5.02 below).

-§5.01 Factors with a direct positive impact
+§5.01 Factors with a Direct Positive Impact

-As mentioned, the European Union is not considering the adoption of binding measures toward B2B data sharing: the decision for data producers and controllers to engage in data sharing operations remains up to them, as well as the choice on which data to share, with whom and at what conditions.
-This results in B2B data sharing initiatives being implemented through contracts.
-The Guidance is the only document that clarifies the B2B data sharing scenario within the EU, albeit partially.
-In particular, it provides companies with principles and standard rules that they can implement in their contracts dealing with data sharing.
+As mentioned, the European Union is not considering the adoption of binding measures requiring B2B data sharing.
+The decision of data producers and controllers to engage in data sharing operations remains up to them, as does the choice as to which data to share, with whom, and under what conditions.
+As a result, all B2B data sharing initiatives are currently being implemented through contracts.
+The Guidance is the only document that clarifies the B2B data sharing arena within the EU, albeit partially.
+In particular, the Guidance provides companies with principles and standard rules that they can implement in their data sharing contracts.

-The Guidance provides five principles: three of them are oriented in simplifying data sharing and increasing the trust of stakeholders toward this conduct, while the last two focus on market dynamics.
-According to these principles, stakeholders should enter into data sharing agreements which first identify in a transparent manner who has access to the data and what uses are allowed.
-Then, the agreement should recognise when several parties contribute or have contributed to creating the data.
+The Guidance provides five principles, three of them aimed at simplifying data sharing and increasing the trust of stakeholders toward this conduct, and the remaining two focusing on market dynamics.
+According to these principles, stakeholders should enter into data sharing agreements which first identify who has access to the data and what uses are allowed in a transparent manner.
+Then, the agreement should recognize when several parties contribute or have contributed to creating the data.
 Furthermore, the need to protect commercial interests and trade secrets of both data producers and data users should be addressed.
-As far as the market is concerned, data sharing agreements should strive to ensure undistorted competition when exchanging commercially sensitive information and minimise the data lock-in, thus enabling data portability as much as possible.
-In essence, the Guidance systemizes the relevant principles and provides private players with a clear toolkit for preparing their data sharing contracts, even if none of these principles by itself is capable of modifying the relevant scenario and produce a breakthrough in data sharing initiatives.
+For market purposes, data sharing agreements should strive to ensure undistorted competition when exchanging commercially sensitive information and to minimize the data lock-in, thus enabling as much data portability as possible.
+In essence, the Guidance systemizes the relevant principles and provides private players with a clear toolkit for preparing their data sharing contracts, even if no single one of these principles on its own is capable of modifying the current situation and producing a breakthrough in data sharing initiatives.